lqzhao/SAFNet/README.md

 ## Preparation
 ###Environment Preparation & Data Preparation

-Thanks for the detaied instructions of [MVPNet](https://github.com/maxjaritz/mvpnet).
+We prepared our environment and [ScanNet data](http://kaldir.vc.in.tum.de/scannet_benchmark/) as follows:

-We prepared our environment and [ScanNet data](http://kaldir.vc.in.tum.de/scannet_benchmark/) following the practice of MVPNet:
+(Thanks for the detaied instructions of [MVPNet](https://github.com/maxjaritz/mvpnet))

 Environment: